Tag Archives: Bike maintance tips

 6. Then inflate the tires

-Before putting your bike away, be sure to inflate your tires fully, especially if you store your bike on its wheels.
+Before putting your bike away, inflate your tires fully, especially if you store it on its wheels.
 If your tires are flat, the bike’s weight presses down through the rims on one spot on the rubber.
-Over several months, that can cause deterioration of your tire as the rubber can end up distorted and/or the tire can develop a weak spot in the sidewall.
+Over several months, that can cause deterioration of your tire, as the rubber can become distorted and/or the tire can develop a weak spot in the sidewall.
 If you hang your bike from the ceiling by its wheels, having the recommended pressure in the tires is still good.

 bike-main-7